openshift-pipelines/pipelines-as-code/README.md

 Pipelines as Code -- An opinionated CI based on OpenShift Pipelines / Tekton.

-Documentation is available from https://pipelinesascode.com
+Full documentation is available from https://pipelinesascode.com

 ## Introduction